plating, anodizing, & finishing Q&As since 1989

 The harder the steel is tempered to, the worse this problem gets.
 It can be corrected in the bluing process though by dragging the temperatures of the bluing bath up to very dangerous temperatures.
 By dangerous I mean that at a certain temperature which is some where between 310 and 350 °F, depending on the salt mix the bath will cook out and be destroyed.
 By bringing the salts to a near maximum temperature these high nickel steels will blue but there is a trade off.
 To get the salts up to that temperature one must boil off a great deal of the water.
 The salt to water ratio of the bath is very critical.
 We use temperature as a guide to this ratio.
 If the concentration of the bath gets too high the steel smuts or can even rust and etch.
 To low and the parts will not blue.
 To blue the nickel steels you have to brush the very edge of the envelope where excessive rusting or smutting will occur.
 The trick is to bring it to the smutting point and hold it just there and not let it get to the point where it can rust and pit the steel.

 With that long winded explanation you now know that YES, the smutting is normal and acceptable.
 So long as there is no pitting.
-What is NOT acceptable is that during the boil out and oiling of the blued parts the smut should be carefully removed with very light rubbing with 0000 steel wool [affil. link to info/product at Rockler] and water or paper towels and then oiled to protect the blued finish.
+What is NOT acceptable is that during the boil out and oiling of the blued parts the smut should be carefully removed with very light rubbing with #0000 steel wool [on eBay or Amazon affil link] and water or paper towels and then oiled to protect the blued finish.
 If the rust or smut is left on it tends to cause a light degrading of the finish over time after the parts are put into storage.
 The blue will loose its shine and it can develop fine pits.
 I have no idea what affect nitrating might have on the bluing.
 But, I almost have to think that the bluing might have an adverse affect on the nitrating, but I have no experience with it.

 gunsmith - Edmonton, Alberta, Canada